LadislavSopko/lsf/implementations/javascript/PACKAGING.md

 - [ ] Update version in package.json
 - [ ] Run tests to ensure they pass
-- [ ] Build the package
+- [ ] Build the bundled package with `npm run bundle`
-- [ ] Verify the build with the verification script
+- [ ] Verify the bundled build with the verification script
 - [ ] Check the package.json files array for completeness
 - [ ] Publish to NPM
 - [ ] Create a git tag for the release